HideyukiL/assessment2_ICT105/README.md

 # assessment2_ICT105

-# School Attendance System - Backend Database Module - Lucas Hideyuki
+# School Attendance System

+##Backend Database Module - Lucas Hideyuki

 This module serves as the relational database engine for the Student Attendance System, built entirely using Python's standard library (no external dependencies) to meet project constraints.